Tutorial: Optimize indexing by using the push API

 Key considerations

-- Service tier and number of partitions/replicas - Adding partitions or upgrading your tier increases indexing speeds.
+- Service tier and number of partitions/replicas: Adding partitions or upgrading your tier increases indexing speeds.

-- Index schema complexity - Adding fields and field properties lowers indexing speeds.
+- Index schema complexity: Adding fields and field properties lowers indexing speeds.
 Smaller indexes are faster to index.

-- Batch size - The optimal batch size varies based on your index schema and dataset.
+- Batch size: The optimal batch size varies based on your index schema and dataset.

-- Retry strategy - An exponential backoff retry strategy is a best practice for optimum indexing.
+- Retry strategy: An exponential backoff retry strategy is a best practice for optimum indexing.

-- Network data transfer speeds - Data transfer speeds can be a limiting factor.
+- Network data transfer speeds: Data transfer speeds can be a limiting factor.
 Index data from within your Azure environment to increase data transfer speeds.

-1 - Create Azure AI Search service
+Step 1: Create an Azure AI Search service

 This tutorial uses key-based authentication.
 Copy an admin API key to paste into the appsettings.json file.